Other Exercises

 As they rode him in custody down to the station

-And booked for first-degree murder.
+And William for first-degree murder.

 But you who philosophize disgrace and criticize all fears,

-William Zanzinger, who at twenty-four years
+Zanzinger, who at twenty-four years

-Owns a tobacco farm of six acres
+Owns a tobacco farm of six hundred acres

-With rich wealthy parents who provide and protect him
+With rich wealthy parents who provide and him

-And high office in the of Maryland,
+And high office in the politics of Maryland,

-Reacted to his deed a shrug of his shoulders
+to his with a shrug of his shoulders

-And swear words and sneering, and his tongue it was snarling,
+And words and sneering, and his tongue it was snarling,

-In a matter of minutes on was out walking.
+In a of minutes on bail was out walking.

 But you who philosophize disgrace and criticize all fears,